HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 ERA has lodged a referral of the exploration decline project with the Commonwealth Department of Environment, Water, Heritage & the Arts ("DEWHA") under the Commonwealth Environment Protection & Biodiversity Conservation Act 1999.
 ERA has separately lodged an application for approval of the project with the Northern Territory Government.

 > Download Referral Ref.
-No. 2009/4860 external link (DEWHA)
+No. 2009/4860 (DEWHA)

-> View project details external link (ERA)
+> View project details (ERA)

 ERA files application for approval of heap leach project at Ranger mine